Nimus7035/TanachProject/SamplePrograms/11DoubleCheckingTheFactors/Reports/00Readme.txt

 output from that same program.
 The "c" file is the input to SearchForPhrase.exe.
 The "d" file is the output from that same program.

+Codicil:

+The above information holds true for now, but when you get to the production programs, you'll find that things have been simplified a bit.